arne-schroppe/webcmd/readme.md

       "twits": "https://twitter.com/#!/search/%s"
     }

-Then start "server.rb".
+Then start "paamuk.rb".
 Add a new search engine in your browser, with the url `http://localhost:8000/?q=%s` (the exact syntax in your browser might be different, this is an example for Google Chrome)